WOSPM/checker/mdocs/WOSPM0022.md

 ## Rationale

-Using custom labels is a good practice and you should describe what each custom label means to the contributors.
+Using custom labels is a good practice but you should describe what each custom label means to the contributors.